Caroline Corinth

 Caroline Corinth (born July 20, 1994) is a Danish model.

-Early life

 Career

 She posed on adverts for Victoria's Secret, Pilgrim, Munthe plus Simonsen and Pieces.
 She also walked runways for Matthew Williamson, Malene Birger, J.Crew, Ohne Titel and Charlotte Ronson.

-She has been featured on the cover of Qvest, Eurowoman, Elle, DV Mode, Marie Claire and Cover, as well as editorials for S Moda for El Pais, Teen Vogue and Grazia.
+She has been featured on the cover of Qvest, Eurowoman, Elle, DV Mode, Marie Claire and Cover, as well as editorials for S Moda for El País, Teen Vogue and Grazia.